-- Support independent specialist reviews for hydraulic fracturing.
+- Support of independent specialist reviews for hydraulic fracturing.

 - Training Environmental Cadets in the field of Conservation and Land Management to undertake environmental monitoring.

-- Employment of over 30 Traditional Owners during our recent Pilot frac program near Noonkanbah Station with over 13,500 hours of paid employment undertaken by community members during the three month program.
+- Employment of over 30 Traditional Owners during our recent exploratory frac program near Noonkanbah Station with over 13,500 hours of paid employment undertaken by community members during the three-month program.